-We have found wind energy to be our most cost-effective renewable resource.
-While it has grown to become an important component of our diverse energy portfolio, we remain committed to adding more.
-Public Service Company received approval in our 2011 Electric Resource Plan for two new wind projects in Colorado, totaling approximately 450 megawatts; once constructed, the Public Service system will have a total of about 2,600 megawatts of wind.
-The two new wind additions are expected to save Colorado customers \$231 million in fuel costs over 20 years.
+Wind energy continues to be our most cost-effective renewable resource.
+It has grown to become an important component of our diverse energy portfolio.
+Public Service Company received approval in our 2011 Electric Resource Plan for two new wind projects in Colorado.
+These new additions are underway and expected to save Colorado customers \$231 million in fuel costs over 20 years, while adding approximately 450 megawatts to the system.
+This includes the 200-megawatt Limon III Wind Farm, which began operations in October 2014.